Sn3hal05/Spotify-clone/README.md

 ﻿# Spotify-clone
- this is a spotify clone website
+ this is a spotify clone website. made by using html and css.